alexpeterhall/todo-app/README.md

 - [x] Mobile first layout
 - [x] Implement checkbox to complete items
 - [x] Filter for active/completed items
+- [x] Keep track of deleted items
+- [ ] Hook it up to Firebase
+  - [x] Read default items from Firebase
+  - [ ] Save/Write changes to Firebase
 - [ ] Open items in a modal overlay to further edit
-- [ ] Keep track of deleted items
-- [ ] Hook it up to Firebase